Samuel Conti: Notable cases

 In 1974, Conti sentenced Nicholas Sand to fifteen years' imprisonment for operating a lab that manufactured LSD, and lamented that it was not a capital offense.
 In 1976, he handed down a life sentence to Sara Jane Moore, who attempted to assassinate President Gerald Ford in San Francisco.

 Between 1979–1980, Conti presided over a racketeering trial involving of members of the Hells Angels.
 He and his family required protection by the United States Marshals due to threats he received.

-Conti presided over a copyright infringement trial in 1988, in which John Fogerty was sued by his former label, Fantasy Records, over his 1984 song "The Old Man Down the Road", which they claimed infringed the copyright of his Credence Clearwater Revival song "Run Through the Jungle".
+Conti presided over a copyright infringement trial in 1988, in which John Fogerty was sued by his former label, Fantasy Records, over his 1984 song "The Old Man Down the Road", which they claimed infringed the copyright of his Creedence Clearwater Revival song "Run Through the Jungle".
 Part of Fogerty's defense involved performing both songs in court for the jury, who found in his favor.

 In 2008, Conti ruled that military veterans suing over delayed mental health treatment from the United States Department of Veterans Affairs had no recourse in the courts for their complaint, because systemic error was not proven.
 He suggested that he was unhappy to have reached that conclusion, and was privately disappointed when his ruling was upheld on appeal.